 - In Refiner's Fire, Harry asks Ginny to be his pretend girlfriend to keep away a crowd of... interested... schoolgirls.
 After a couple of weeks, he asks her out for real.

-- Princess: Marlene assumes Julien was using her for this when he comes out as a female-to-male Transsexual, and is very, very angry.
+- Princess: Marlene assumes Julien was using her for this when he comes out as a Transgender man, and is very, very angry.

 - In many fandoms, characters falling in love after one character forces the other to pretend to be their boyfriend/girlfriend because they accidentally told their family that they had one, is extremely common.
 No less hilarious, though.